 Designing restaurant interiors is not only about building functional spaces with a decent amount of visual appeal.
-Today, designers often take it to the level of a veritable art.
+Today, designers often take the task to the level of a veritable art.
 This is the case of the Nautilus Project restaurant, located in the ION shopping center of Singapore.
-Created by the Japanese firm Design Spirits, this restaurant interior is not only appealing, but unique and inspiring.
+Created by the Japanese firm Design Spirits, this marine-themed restaurant interior is not only appealing, but unique and inspiring.

-Because the restaurant specializes in seafood, a marine theme seemed appropriate.
-The designers confessed that their vision was initially different than that of the food consultant; still the blend of the two ideas resulted in a modern, functional and attractive interior design.
+Because the restaurant specializes in seafood, the marine theme seemed appropriate.
+The designers confessed that their vision was initially different than that of the food consultant.
+However, the blend of the two ideas resulted in a modern, functional and attractive interior design.

-At the entrance, the restaurant meets its customers with an oyster bar on one side and a display of mouth-watering shell fish paired by a luscious dessert spread on the other.
-The open-floor plan takes them to the dining area, where pedestal tables are surrounded by modern chairs in deep blue, emphasizing the marine theme with their vibrant color.
+Upon entering, customers are welcomed by an oyster bar on one side and a display of mouth-watering shell fish paired by a luscious dessert spread on the other.
+The flow of the open-floor plan takes them to the dining area, where pedestal tables are surrounded by modern deep-blue chairs.
+Their vibrant color emphasizes the marine theme.

-The wood is found in the floor, the walls and the ceiling, a choice that reiterates the idea of an underwater adventure, where the same element – water – is all-present.
+Wood is omnipresent in the floor, walls and ceiling of the restaurant.
+This choice reiterates the idea of an underwater adventure in a subtle way, since there too, one single element – water – meets the eye on all sides.
 The use of the same material creates a coherent interior that flows well and where nothing looks accidental.

-As the main feature of the interior, bamboo walls provide some amount of privacy but do not break the open feel of the space.
-The oblique slats and the curved shape of the walls evoke both the flowing movement of underwater vegetation and the effect of water on submarine structures.
+As the main feature of this marine-themed restaurant, bamboo walls provide some amount of privacy but do not break the open feel of the space.
+The oblique slats and the curved shape of the walls evoke the flowing movement of underwater vegetation and the effect of water on submarine structures.

-It is mostly due to these unexpected shapes that the restaurant interior becomes an unconventional space, full of character.
-By using them, the designers did not just add to the aesthetics of the interior, but recreated a world.
+It is mostly due to these unexpected shapes that the restaurant interior becomes an unconventional space that is full of character.
+By using them, the designers did not just add to the aesthetics of the interior, but recreated an entire world.
 The use of a sustainable material can only be a plus.

-Oval shapes pop up at every step, reminiscent of water’s ability to softly shape its surroundings.
-Ambience light descends from oval cutouts in the ceiling, while the kitchen offers itself to view through an eye-shaped window.
-Customers seem to be able to get a glimpse of every corner of the restaurant, and the eye wonders all over the space, similar to the way water fills every crevice in the ground.
+Oval shapes pop up everywhere, evoking the water’s ability to softly shape its surroundings.
+Ambience light descends from oval ceiling cutouts, while the kitchen offers itself to view through an eye-shaped window.
+Customers have the feeling that they are able to get a glimpse of every corner of the restaurant, and the eye wonders all over the space, similar to the way water fills every crevice in the ground.

-Above all, the interior creates a certain atmosphere.
+Above all, this marine-themed restaurant creates a well-defined atmosphere.
 The flow of the walls, the colors, the lights, the long window wall that reconnects the interior to its surroundings – all these blend into a space whose futuristic vibe does not stop it from being warm, inviting and somewhat magical.